ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ## Understanding the Application Code

-The Feign library is used to make REST calls.
+The application is written in Java.
+It uses [Feign]("https://github.com/OpenFeign/feign") to wrap the REST calls.

 Below is the list of libraries that are used for this application.
 ```
 <dependencies>
 		<dependency>